franfif/GUDLFT_Python_Testing/README.md

 [Functional tests](tests/functional_test/functional_test.py) check the user perspective in any situation and ensure the user is able to perform the action they intend and get the appropriate response in case of wrong input.</br>

-In this program, the framework Selenium has been used to simulate the user activity on a browser.
+In this program, the framework [Selenium](https://selenium-python.readthedocs.io/index.html) has been used to simulate the user activity on a browser.

->   To launch the unit, integration and functional tests:
+> #### Launch the unit, integration and functional tests:
 > 1. Run the flask application (restart if needed)
 > 2. Use the following command in the terminal: `pytest tests`